#4. Tickling a rhino and bowing to the Shoebill with Rob Walker

 [00:26:26] You can find us on all the popular podcast directories, on Diary of a Muzungu blog and social media, and please feel free to comment, send in ideas, and share.
 Thanks for being a part of my audio adventures.

-Tune in every week to The East Africa Travel Podcast for the dawn chorus, travel advice, chats with award-winning conservationists, safari guides, birders, lodge owners, and wacky guidebook writers.
+Tune to The East Africa Travel Podcast for the dawn chorus, travel advice, chats with award-winning conservationists, safari guides, travellers (and wacky guidebook writers!)

 Stay tuned for more sounds from the jungle!

-2 thoughts on “Episode 4.
-Tickling a rhino and bowing to the Shoebill.
-In conversation with Rob Walker”
+6 thoughts on “#4.
+Tickling a rhino and bowing to the Shoebill with Rob Walker”

 1. Enid says: